ADA ACCESSIBILITY AT LOST LANDS

 - Patrons are not allowed to save spots

 There will be limited ADA day parking and weekend overnight parking for guests with disabilities onsite.
 ADA parking is available on a first-come-first-serve basis.
-You will need to purchase the appropriate parking pass and bring a verified Disabled Person Parking placard, permit, or license plate to enter either ADA parking lot.
+You will need to purchase the Day Parking Pass and bring a verified Disabled Person Parking placard, permit, or license plate to enter either ADA parking lot.
 The person to whom the placard or plate is issued to must be present in the vehicle, as a driver or passenger.

 Accessible camping locations are available for those with accessibility needs.
 Campsites include close access to paths, entrances, exits, shuttles, accessible restrooms, and accessible showers.